-*Is handwriting passé in the Digital Era?

 She reported that bright students managed test anxiety by writing about their anxieties to “off-load” them.

-Beilock collaborated with Andrew Mattarella-Micke, Jill Mateo, Neil Albert and Katherine Foster of University of Chicago, and Vanderbilt University’s Marci DeCaro, Robin Thomas of Miami University and Megan Kozak of Pace University to study students who had sufficient working memory to process information and determine solutions to challenging math problems.
+Beilock collaborated with Andrew Mattarella-Micke, Jill Mateo, Neil Albert and Katherine Foster of University of Chicago, and Vanderbilt University’s Marci DeCaro, Robin Thomas of Miami University, and Megan Kozak of Pace University to study students as they derived solutions to challenging math problems.

-The team confirmed the popular conception that those who performed well on the math problems said that they did not have math anxiety, whereas low performers said they were anxious about math performance.
+The team confirmed that those who performed well on the math problems said that they did not have math anxiety, whereas low performers said they were anxious about math performance.

 A less expected finding was that both high performers and low performers had the stress hormone, cortisol, in their saliva.

-Although both groups experienced measurable stress, the performance outcome was mediated by the calm or anxious “mind set,” suggesting that performance can be enhanced through managing anxiety and expectancies.
+Although both groups experienced measurable stress, the performance outcome was mediated by the calm or anxious “mindset,” suggesting that performance can be enhanced through managing anxiety and expectations.

 Writing by hand helped participants boost performance by reducing anxiety and freeing working memory to focus on the math problems.